jdbateman/Lendivine/README.md

 * Select a loan to display details of the loan.
 * Select the Map button in the navigation bar to see the loans displayed on a map.
 * Swipe left on a cell to remove the corresponding item from the cart.
-* Select the trash button in the navigation bar at the top of the screen to remove all loans from the cart.
+* Select the trash button (left bar button item) to remove all loans from the cart.

 #### 6. My Loans